P. D. Prankerd

 Peter Dowding Prankerd (1819 – 17 December 1902) was an English businessman who made a fortune in Colonial South Australia real estate.

 History

-Prankerd was born in Bristol, a son of John Prankerd, solicitor, and his wife Mary (died 22 June 1866).
+Prankerd was born in Langport, a son of John Prankerd, solicitor, and his wife Mary (died 22 June 1866).

 In 1839 he emigrated to Australia, and operated for a time as a stock agent at Kangaroo Point, Queensland.
 By 1847 he was in Adelaide, and soon was in partnership with George Rolfe, dissolved May 1851.